 The Earthquakes only learned of Martinez's availability in the past two weeks through Hondurans Victor Bernardez and Marvin Chavez, another attacking player recovering from an injury.

-Martinez, 30, had been playing in China the
+Martinez, 30, had been playing in China the previous three seasons.

 The team jumped when offered the chance after Martinez tried out with D.C.
 United but didn't stick.